DonnieU/async-msc-save-scum/README.md

 # Asynchronous My Summer Car Save Game Files Backup
-PowerShell script that monitors changes to the save game files and backs up said files.
-This helps to reduce lost progress when death occurs or some other issue occurs.
+PowerShell script that monitors changes to the save game files and backs up said files when a detected change occurs.
+This helps to reduce lost progress when death occurs or some other issue occurs with the game.

 Tested but no error checking so YMMV.
 Could be modified for other games, files, or apps.